n0-ware/book-of-n0ware/knowledge-base/concepts/docker.md

 - Size

 Once an image is built, running the container image will always result in the same configuration state as specified at build-time.
-This is a great benefit for the software development lifecycle, ensuring that a packaged images runs as expected on any system prepared to run Docker and with the necessary resources.
+This is a great benefit for the software development lifecycle, ensuring that a packaged image runs as expected on any system prepared to run Docker and with the necessary resources.
 The application is essentially "frozen" in time.

 The `Dockerfiles` that make up an image are a set of "new-line separated" instructions that tell the Docker daemon how to create the image.